gradliss/changelog-gradle-plugin/README.md

 ```
 changelog {
-	filename = 'changelog.md'
+	filename = 'myChangelogFile.md'				//default is changelog.md
 	snapshotWithTimestamp = true				//default is false
 	readVersionFromGradleProperties = true		//default is false
 }

 ```
 **Note:**

-It is not required to add these lines **snapshotWithTimestamp, readVersionFromGradleProperties** to the build.gradle file.
+It is not required to add these lines **filename, snapshotWithTimestamp, readVersionFromGradleProperties** to the build.gradle file.
 The plugin set this automaticaly to false if you dont want to use this.

 ### Usage
 You have two tasks which you can run via the gradle command line: